thoughtbot/proteus-middleman/README.md

 The names and logos for thoughtbot are trademarks of thoughtbot, inc.

-Carnival is Copyright © 2014 thoughtbot, inc. It is free software, and may be redistributed under the terms specified in the LICENSE file.
+Proteus Middleman is Copyright © 2014 thoughtbot, inc. It is free software, and may be redistributed under the terms specified in the LICENSE file.